lijuno/instruments/README.md

 File list:

-* i9s.py: instrument libraries
+* i9s.py: a blob of classes for different equipments

-* linuxgpib.py: base GPIB class based on [linux-gpib](http://linux-gpib.sourceforge.net/) drivers
+* linuxgpib.py: base GPIB class based on [linux-gpib](http://linux-gpib.sourceforge.net/) drivers; this is used in Linux

-* pyvisa.py: placeholder for base class based on PyVISA
+* pyvisa.py: base class based on PyVISA; this is used in Windows

 * utilib.py: independent useful functions

-* ni.py: instrument class for National Instruments devices; libraries written for Windows
+* ni.py: classes for National Instruments devices; libraries written for Windows

-* misc.py: other devices
+* misc.py: other devices (e.g. RS232 equipments)

 * scripts/: a directory containing some scripts for test automation or data processing